javascript-tutorial/en.javascript.info/1-js/4-object-basics/07-object-toprimitive/article.md

 Please note -- there are only three conversions.
 That simple.
 There is no "boolean" (all objects are `true` in boolean context) or anything else.
 And if we treat `"default"` and `"number"` the same, like most built-ins do, then there are only two conversions.

-To do the conversion, Javascript tries to find and call these three object methods:
+To do the conversion, Javascript tries to find and call three object methods:

 1. `Symbol.toPrimitive(hint)` if exists,
 2. Otherwise if hint is `"string"`, try `toString()` and `valueOf()`, whatever exists.